romanjaik/wallet/README.md

 * JUnit
 * SLF4J

-Before installing, make sure you have a postgresql running in localhost:5432
+Project used a postgresql and running in localhost:5432
+Username: postgres
+Password: postgres

 To build the examples, run in this directory: